Clickable Menu by subject

 Prekindergarten: (2:00) loads at the south drive-through at the end of the Early Childhood building.
 Please enter the drive-through off of Sinclair in front of the Secondary Building and drive around to the front of the building.

 Kindergarten: (2:30) loads at the south drive-through at the end of the Early Childhood building.
-Please enter the drive-through off of Sinclair in front of the Secondary Building and drive around to the front the building.
-Mrs. Warpula's and Mrs. Kilgore's classes load at the small drive-through at the end of the Elementary Building.
+Mrs. Warpula's and Mrs. Sosa's classes load at the small drive-through at the end of the Elementary Building.

 1st grade: (3:15) loads at the southeast corner of the Elementary building.